-18.11 Economic Revitalization Elevation and Environmental Standards hospitals, nursing homes, and other facilities as defined at 24 CFR 55.2(b)(3) located within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or flood-proofed to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action facility is in the 100- year floodplain, then the structure must be elevated or flood-proofed at least three feet above the 100-year floodplain elevation.
+18.11 Economic Revitalization Elevation and Environmental Standards

+Nonresidential structures must be elevated to the standards or flood-proofed, in accordance with FEMA flood-proofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
+Critical Action facilities such as hospitals, nursing homes, and other facilities as defined at 24 CFR 55.2(b)(3) located within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or flood-proofed to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain or elevation is unavailable, and the Critical Action facility is in the 100- year floodplain, then the structure must be elevated or flood-proofed at least three feet above the 100-year floodplain elevation.